The Libertines: Early history (1997–2001)

-In March 2000 the Libertines met Banny Pootschi, a lawyer for Warner Chappell Music Publishing.
-Recognizing their potential, she took on an active role in managing them.
+In March 2000 the Libertines met Banny Poostchi, a lawyer for Warner Chappell Music Publishing.
+Recognizing their potential, she took an active role in managing them.
 They recorded "Legs XI", a set of their best 8 tracks at the time (and later a popular bootleg recording among fans).
-However, by December 2000, they had still not been signed and this caused Dufour, Hassall and Pootschi to part ways with the Libertines.
+However by December 2000, they had still not been signed causing Dufour, Hassall, and Pootschi to part ways with the Libertines.
 The subsequent success of The Strokes, a band with a similar style, caused Pootschi to reconsider her position.

 She formed a plan (dubbed "Plan A") to get the Libertines signed to Rough Trade Records within 6 months.
-In this period, Barât and Doherty wrote many of the songs which ended up on their first album.
-Gary Powell was recruited to play drums, as Paul Dufour was deemed by Pootschi to be 'too old'.
+During the period, Barât and Doherty wrote many of the songs which ended up on their debut studio album.
+Gary Powell was recruited to play drums, as Paul Dufour was deemed by Pootschi to be "too old."
 On 1 October 2001, Barât and Doherty played a showcase for James Endeacott from Rough Trade.
-After Borrell failed to attend this important rehearsal, they telephoned him to discover he was on tour "living the high life."
-Endeacott's support led to them playing for the heads of Rough Trade, Geoff Travis and Jeanette Lee, on 11 December that year.
-They were told they would be signed, and the official deal took place on 21 December.
+After Borrell failed to attend this important rehearsal, they telephoned him to discover that he was on tour "living the high life."
+Endeacott's support led to them playing for the heads of Rough Trade, Geoff Travis and Jeanette Lee, on 11 December.
+They were told they would be signed, and the official deal happened on 21 December.
 The Libertines were in need of a bassist, so Hassall rejoined the band at their request, but was informed he would have to stay in the background, as the band would be focused on the partnership of Doherty and Barât.
-After signing with Rough Trade, Doherty and Barât rented a flat together at 112a Teesdale Street in Bethnal Green which they named "The Albion Rooms" (a venue that became a location for many of their Guerilla gigs).
+After signing with Rough Trade, Doherty and Barât rented a flat together at 112a Teesdale Street in Bethnal Green which is part of East End.
+They named it "The Albion Rooms", a venue which became a location for many of their guerrilla gigs.